BotswanaOfficial Name: Republic of Botswana

 Fax: +(267) 318-0232

 Botswana, a country in southern Africa roughly the size of Texas with a population of approximately 2.1 million, has a stable democratic, parliamentary government and a stable economy.
-Diamond and mineral mining are key components of the economy, while facilities for tourism are also widely available.
+Diamond and mineral mining are key components of the economy.
+Facilities for tourism are widely available.
 Read the Department of State's Fact Sheet on Botswana for additional information on U.S. – Botswana relations.

 Entry, Exit & Visa Requirements